-We can see the problem of compossibility clearly when we recall Leibniz's complete-concept view of the monad
+We can see the problem of compossibility when we recall Leibniz's complete-concept view of the monad.
 I could not live in the Caribbean-Hamilton world.

-For, my complete concept includes living in Clinton, not in the Caribbean.
+My complete concept includes living in Clinton, not in the Caribbean.

-And, one could, in principle, know that I live in Clinton just by analyzing my concept.
+One could in principle, according to Leibniz, know that I live in Clinton just by analyzing my concept.
 If Hamilton were located in the Caribbean, none of us would be members of its community.

-There would be people somewhat like us attending and teaching at that school.
+There would be people perhaps somewhat like us attending and teaching at that school.